 Queen's Hall is also home to Hexham Book Festival and Judith King of Arts&Heritage.

-QHA receives regular financial support from Northumberland County Council, Arts Council England and Northern Film & Media.
+QHA receives regular financial support from Northumberland County Council and Arts Council England.

 Queen's Hall Arts is a registered independent charity (Registered Charity No. 1088975)